-Details of training / expertise School staff Bed (Rem Ed) Remedial Therapist and Psychometerist SENCO MSc Psychology and Education of Children with Special Needs Currently studying MA in Specific Learning Difficulties, SENCO Dyslexia (to be completed in April 2023)
+Details of training / expertise School staff

+Bed (Rem Ed) Remedial Therapist and Psychometerist SENCO

+MSc Psychology and Education of Children with

+Special Needs

+Dyslexia

 Our staff also access training and materials provided through outreach services offered to mainstream schools by each of Islington's special schools.
-SEND training and expertise will be sought when the needs of individual children require it, for example when there is a need to prepare for a child coming to the school and ongoing support for pupils with SEND n the school.
+SEND training and expertise will be sought when the needs of individual children require it, for example when there is a need to prepare for a child coming to the school and ongoing support for pupils with SEND in the school.
 This can include reading about the condition and visits to other schools to see good practice.